 Licensing And Government Oversight

-Legal, regulated sportsbooks in Tennessee will be overseen by the Tennessee Lottery.
+The Tennessee Lottery oversees all legal, regulated sportsbooks in Tennessee.
 If you’re unsure whether a specific sportsbook site is sanctioned by the state, scroll to the bottom.
-Legitimate and licensed sites will have licensing information clearly visible, and many will have links to more information.
+Legitimate and licensed sites include licensing information clearly visible on its site or app, and many will have links to more information.
 If this info is missing or particularly hard to find, chances are you’re on an offshore site.

 Limited Options For Bets And Deposits